 Step 7 – Access Tomcat in Browser

 Tomcat server works on port 8080 default.
-To access Tomcat on the web browser by connecting your server on port 8080.
+To access Tomcat on the web browser by connecting your server to port 8080.

 If you are connecting from the local machine then use the localhost.
 To connect from a remote machine use the IP address of the system with port: